 Loopseque is an iPad app, and while an iPhone version does exist, there’s no free edition of it to try.
-If you want to create music on your iPhone, check out Tim’s post on Figure – a fun music app for iPhone, and these 7 free apps to make music on your iPhone
+If you want to create music on your iPhone, check out these 7 free apps.

 All in all, Loopseque Lite manages to combine a beautiful interface with surprising simplicity, and without fully understanding what I’m doing, I managed to create some pretty neat beats I was proud of.
 Do you know any other apps that do this?
 What do you think of Loopseque?
 Tell us in the comments.